Why is my iPhone getting hot?

 -

-Software or apps that haven’t been updated.
-Updates can deliver critical security patches and improved functionality.
-You might be running an outdated version of an app that can overload the processor.
-Stay up-to-date of the fixes that developers are always working on.
+Software or apps that haven’t been updated: Updates can deliver critical security patches and improved functionality.
+An outdated version of an app or iOS can overload your phone’s processor, which is one of the reasons why you should keep your apps and operating system updated.

-Worried about your iPhone getting hot and draining battery?
+Are you worried about your iPhone getting hot and draining battery?
 Don’t fret if your iPhone just went through a hot spell.
-If you take action quickly, you can minimize the damage. iPhones tend to last several years — make yours last longer by keeping your phone secure.
+If you act quickly, you can minimize long-term damage.

-It’s also good to get your mobile security squared away, in case the heat is happening because of spyware on your iPhone or a hacked phone.
-While Apple prioritizes cybersecurity, they aren’t perfect, and any device can be at risk.
+It’s also good to get your mobile security squared away, in case overheating is caused by a hacked phone or spyware on your iPhone.
+While Apple prioritizes cybersecurity, its devices are still at risk.
+Learning how to remove phone viruses is always a solid bet.

-AVG Mobile Security for iPhone analyzes the network security of any Wi-Fi connection, and it lets you know if a password of yours has been leaked.
-What’s more, the premium version includes a built-in VPN, so all the data you send and receive remains encrypted.
-Add an extra layer to Apple’s defenses with AVG Mobile Security.
+AVG Mobile Security for iPhone analyzes the network security of any Wi-Fi connection, and it lets you know if any of your passwords have leaked.
+What’s more, the premium version includes a built-in VPN, so all the data you send and receive is encrypted.
+Add an extra layer of security to your iPhone with AVG Mobile Security.

 How to cool down your iPhone

-The best methods for cooling down your phone are easily manageable and mostly involve removing the instigating factor (heat source or software problem) and letting it sit.
-Anything more drastic will only make things worse.
+If your iPhone needs to cool down, act quickly to prevent permanent damage.
+The best methods for cooling down your iPhone are easily manageable and mostly involve removing the instigating factor (heat source or software problem) and letting it sit.

 Remove your case

-Your iPhone case might be blocking airflow, so take it off to let the heat escape more quickly.
-Your iPhone needs to cool down.
+Your iPhone case might be blocking airflow, so remove it to help with ventilation, ensuring the heat escapes more quickly.
 Keep the phone “naked” and well away from small, enclosed spaces or heat sources.

 Do not charge